APSL/django-yubin/docs/queue.rst

 ------------

-If you have added ``url(r'^yubin/', include('django_yubin.urls'))`` to your ``urls.py``, you can go to ``http://localhost:8000/yubin/health`` and see the health output result:
+If you have added ``url(r'^yubin/', include('django_yubin.urls'))`` to your ``urls.py``, you can go to ``http://localhost:8000/yubin/health`` and see the health output result.

+Response when there are no problems: HTTP 200

 .. code:: text

     oldest_queued_email: 1 mins
     emails_queued_too_old: no
-    settings.MAILER_HC_QUEUED_LIMIT_OLD: 30 mins
+    threshold: 30 mins

-or if you have emails that have been too long enqueued:
+Response if there are emails that have been too long enqueued: HTTP 500

 .. code:: text

+    # HTTP 500
     oldest_queued_email: 45 mins
     emails_queued_too_old: yes
-    settings.MAILER_HC_QUEUED_LIMIT_OLD: 30 mins
+    threshold: 30 mins

-You can parse this view's response in your check system.
+You can parse this view's response in your check system and check the status code of the response.

+Additionally, you can use a different threshold changing ``settings.MAILER_HC_QUEUED_LIMIT_OLD`` or passing a GET parameter `t`: http://localhost:8000/yubin/health?t=60